SkiFire13/master-thesis/chapters/background.typ

 - TODO: other (take from notes)

 == Parity games

-// TODO: Equivalence with parity game
+TODO: Informal description of parity games

 #definition("parity graph")[
   Let $V$ be a finite set of vertixes partitioneds into $V_0$ and $V_1$, that is $V = V_0 disjunion V_1$, and $p: V -> bb(N)$ be a function.
 A parity graph is a graph $G = (V_0, V_1, E, p)$, where $E subset.eq V times V$ is a set of edges. $p$ is also called the *priority function* or coloring of the graph.